lebarba/WebGLVolumeRendering/README.md

 ====================
 A very simple step by step introduction to pixel shader volume rendering using WebGL and ThreeJS.

-Go to  http://lebarba.com/blog/ (issues with hosting, will be fixed soon) for the step by step tutorial
+Go to  http://lebarba.com/blog/ (issues with hosting, will be fixed soon, use this one: http://lebarba.byethost13.com/ ) for the step by step tutorial

 ![Screenshot1](https://raw.githubusercontent.com/lebarba/WebGLVolumeRendering/master/Web/img/Bonsai.jpg)